Ownership: One Rule, Three Corollaries

 }

-Best Practice: Use &str as parameter type to accept both String and string literals.
+Best practice: use &str as the parameter type.
+It accepts both String (via deref) and string literals.

 Array Slices